- Feature Links

 How does the new design promote safety?

 The new design includes median throughout the project.
 These medians limit left-turn conflict points where vehicles cross traffic, create a traffic-calming effect, and provide pedestrian safe havens at several crossings.
-Rapid-flashing beacons are planned for about pedestrian 10 crossings.
+Rapid-flashing beacons are planned for many pedestrian crossings.
 A new stoplight is planned for 20th Street South (near Pizza Hut).

 Why does the design include medians?